Solved: Nest Noticed Your Furnace Shuts Down Within 15 Minutes of Heating

 How Do I Keep My Furnace from Short Cycling?

-Replace Your Air Filter Regularly
+Change Your Air Filter Often

 Clean or Replace Your Furnace’s Flame Sensor

-Check Your Furnace’s Exhaust Pipe Frequently
+Check Your Furnace’s Exhaust Pipe Often

 *Not applicable to the Advantage Program.
 See your signed Advantage Program Agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.

 What to Know About the New Federal Regulations for Energy Efficiency